 Simultaneously achieving both low latency and high throughput in a large-scale data center is difficult.
 To achieve low latency, it is necessary to allow flows to begin transferring at line rate while at the same time maintaining near empty switch queues.
-Aggressively starting flows at line rate will allow them to consume all available network bandwidth instantly and can lead to extreme congestion at convergence points in the network.
+Aggressively starting flows at line rate allows them to consume all available network bandwidth instantly and can lead to extreme congestion at convergence points.
 Deep switch buffers absorb temporary congestion to avoid packet loss but delay the delivery of latency sensitive packets.
+While deep switch buffers provide more resources for balancing the tradeoff between low latency and high throughput it is increasingly difficult to build switches with deep buffers.
+Switch capacity continues to increase with link speeds and higher port density, but the buffer size of commodity switching chips cannot keep pace.
+Figure 18 shows hardware trends for top-of-the-line data center switches chips manufactured by Broadcom [18].

 Using a low ECN marking threshold can help slow aggressive flows and keep switch queue levels empty, but this reduces throughput.
-High throughput flows benefit from larger switch queues and higher ECN marking thresholds in order to not overreact to temporary congestion and slow down unnecessarily.
+High throughput flows benefit from larger switch queues and higher ECN marking thresholds to prevent overreacting to temporary congestion and slowing down unnecessarily.